coadtan/atm-screencloud/README.md

 ## Features

-for the list of features and user guideline, please refer to [docs/Features.md](./docs/Features.md)
+For the list of features and user guideline, please refer to [docs/Features.md](./docs/Features.md)

 ## Development

-> Please install and setup Node before processing to the next step.
-> If you have not done so, consider using [nvm](https://github.com/nvm-sh/nvm).
+### Pre-requisites

+1. Install and setup Node.
+Consider using [nvm](https://github.com/nvm-sh/nvm).

-> This project is developed with Node v18.15.0
+2. This project is developed with Node v18.15.0

+### Getting Started

 1. Cloned the repo then navigate to the project root directory and run